Cryptographic approach to Quantum Metrology

-where $\mathbb{E}(\hat{\theta})$ and $\Delta^2\hat{\theta}$ ($\mathbb{E}(\hat{\theta}^\prime)$ and $\Delta^2\hat{\theta}^\prime$) are the expected estimate result and the mean squared-error in the ideal (malicious) scenario.
-Using concepts from cryptography and metrology alike, one can determine whether or not a cryptographic quantum metrology protocol will retain a Heisenberg limit (that is, optimal and super-classical) level of precision \cite{giovannetti2006,giovannetti2011,demkowicz2012}.

-As mentioned, the protocol outlined in \cite{huang2019}, though secure against particular attacks considered, is unfortunately insecure in general.
-In particular, in Appendix~A we show that there exists an attack which is undetectable and prevents the trusted parties from learning any information about the unknown parameter, whilst the eavesdropper can learn some information about the unknown parameter.
-We avoid this issue for our new protocol by making no assumptions on the type of attack an eavesdropper may perform.

-We will propose two protocols suited for the task of quantum metrology over an unsecured quantum channel.
-From a functional stand point the two protocols are nearly identical, however the encryption and decryption methods vary drastically from a complexity standpoint and ease of implementation.
-We show that both protocols are completely private and derive a bound on the integrity for both protocols.
-Combining everything, we derive a bound on the required number of additional resources to recover Heisenberg scaling compared to the standard, entirely trusted, setting.
-We show that the more complex protocol requires an additional log-linear number of total qubits to maintain the Heisenberg scaling, whereas the simpler protocol requires an additional quadratic number of total qubits to achieve the same feat.
+To gauge the utility of the presented framework, we present two cryptographic protocols for a quantum metrology problem in which resources are shared over unsecured quantum channels.
+We imagine this setting arising in quantum networks where different nodes have asymmetric capabilities, for example one node may be optimized for initializing quantum states, where another node is designed for quantum measurements.
+From a functional standpoint, the two protocols are nearly identical; however, the encryption and decryption methods vary drastically from a complexity standpoint and ease of implementation.
+We show that both protocols are completely private and derive a bound on the soundness of the protocols.
+Combining everything, we derive a bound on the required number of additional resources to (approximately) recover the same precision one would obtain in a setting sans adversary.
+We show that the more complex protocol requires an additional log-linear number of total qubits to maintain the same level of precision, whereas the simpler protocol requires an additional quadratic number of total qubits to achieve the same feat.
+Furthermore, this setting and the protocols naturally extend to more involved settings over a multipartite quantum network, a popular topic in the quantum metrology and sensing community \cite{komar2014quantum, ge2018, proctor2018, rubio2020}.

-Consider the following scenario: an unknown parameter $\theta$ is encoded into an $n$ qubit quantum state $\rho$ via a completely positive trace-preserving (CPTP) map $\Lambda_\theta$